 - 6 tsp vegetable oil divided

-- If using chicken tenders, trim the white tendon out of the top of the chicken tender.
-Lay raw tenders in a Tupperware, then cover them with pickle juice and water.
+If using chicken tenders, trim the white tendon out of the top of the chicken tender.
+Lay raw tenders into a Tupperware or large bowl, then cover them with the pickle juice and water.
 Cover tightly and refrigerate for 8-10 hours.
-The longer the brine time, the more "pickle" taste will come through.
+The longer the brine time, the more "pickle" taste will come through, but it's still very subtle after 10 hours.

 In a bowl, add flour and spices, and stir together well.
 Set aside.
 Remove the raw chicken from brine, dab each piece of chicken dry with a paper towel, and then place into a plastic bag.